Orchestration-Syndicate/token_mapper/README.md

 # Token Mapper

-Kinda like Frankenstein: instead of mapping settings, it maps tokens.
+Kinda like the settings mapper: instead of mapping settings, it maps tokens.

-Perhaps calling it Frankenstein's Bride would be more appropriate.

 ## License